Everyone benefits from food trucks.

 For governments, food trucks stimulate growth.
 They create jobs, pay state and local taxes, and make towns and cities better places to live.
 Governments should allow food trucks to thrive.

 Unfortunately, too many build roadblocks.
 Across America, laws governing food trucks are complex and vary from city to city.

-State and local laws commonly require food truck entrepreneurs to apply for several licenses and permits, which typically require food trucks to complete multiple applications, undergo plan reviews and pay hundreds of dollars in licensing fees.
-And even if entrepreneurs overcome these initial hurdles, they still face severe and varying restrictions regarding where and how they can operate.
+State and local laws commonly require entrepreneurs to apply for multiple licenses that require operators to complete redundant applications, undergo plan reviews and pay hundreds of dollars in fees.
+And if operators overcome these hurdles, they often face restrictions on where and how they operate.

-Adopting IJ’s Model Mobile Food Vendor Freedom Act allows states to cut red tape and streamline food truck regulations at the state level.
-It also ensures that states and cities are not enforcing burdensome and unconstitutional laws that are designed to stymie food trucks’ success to protect brick-and-mortar businesses from competition.
+IJ’s Mobile Food Vendor Freedom Act streamlines regulations.
+It ensures that states and cities are not enforcing burdensome laws under the guise of protecting brick-and-mortar businesses from competition.

-The model creates a simple state licensing process that allows food trucks to operate statewide.
-It further provides clear, statewide standards regarding where and how food trucks can operate, designating all the locations where food trucks can serve customers in the state.
+The model creates a simple state license that allows food trucks to operate statewide.
+It provides clear standards about where and how they operate, designating locations where they can serve customers.

-Food trucks have already created thousands of small businesses and jobs across the country.
-Enacting IJ’s Model Mobile Food Vendor Freedom Act will help encourage the continued success of food truck businesses and lead to many more.
+Food trucks have created thousands of small businesses and jobs across the country.
+Enacting IJ’s Mobile Food Vendor Freedom Act will encourage their continued success and lead to many more that will benefit everyone.